MetaMask/metamask-docs/docs/guide/create-dapp.md

 ### MetaMask "Installed" Dapp Flow

-Next we need to revisit our `MetaMaskClientCheck` function and do similar functionality of what we did in our "MetaMask Not Installed" block to now our "MetaMask Is Installed" block of code.
+Next we need to revisit our `MetaMaskClientCheck` function and create similar functionality that we did in our "MetaMask Not Installed" block in our "MetaMask Is Installed" block of code.

 ```javascript
 const MetaMaskClientCheck = () => {